 A daily candlestick price chart is made up of (you guessed it) “candlesticks” (discussed further below).
-It shows the market’s opening & closing prices and the highest & lowest prices per day (or other time frame).
+It shows the market’s opening & closing prices and the highest & lowest prices per day (or other time frames).
 It also quickly shows you if the price within that time frame ended positively or negatively.

 When taken together, the candlesticks form the moving average you would normally see in a line chart, but with more information (discussed in detail further below).
 You may occasionally see a doji, which looks like a cross or plus (✝) rather than a candlestick.
 A doji means that the opening and closing prices for the day were identical.